 So, the MacBook Air remains impressively thin and light, as the name suggests, with dimensions of 11.97 x 8.36 x 0.63 inches (30.41 x 21.24 x 1.61cm).
 That's a slightly thicker build than the 2019 model, and this year's MacBook Air 2020 also weighs slightly more at 2.8 pounds (1.29kg) (compared to the 2.75 pounds (1.25kg) weight of the 2019 model).

-Holding the MacBook Air is still very similar to what you'd expect from Apple's lightest laptop - it feels, unsurprisingly, lightweight.
-While it's not got the same iPad levels of lightness, the combination of the recycled aluminum case and the thinner frame mean it's super slick to sling into a bag, and still has the same premium brushed finish that's adorned MacBooks for years.
+Holding the MacBook Air is what you'd expect from Apple's lightest laptop – it feels, unsurprisingly, lightweight.
+While it doesn't match the ultra-light designs of the LG Gram or the Acer Swift 7, it's still easy to carry around with you and sling in a bag, and it continues to feature the same premium brushed finish that's adorned MacBooks for years, with a choice of Space Gray, Gold or Silver colors.

 While not much is different on the outside of the MacBook Air 2020, the biggest (and most welcome) change is found as soon as you open it up; Apple has finally replaced the keyboard with a new design that uses a redesigned scissor mechanism that is aimed at avoiding the reliability issues that MacBooks have suffered with the older butterfly keyboard design.